nma76/libjl/styleguide.md

 Maintain 16-byte stack alignment.

-Never leave the stack unbalanced.
+Do not leave the stack unbalanced.

+The shared `PROLOGUE`/`EPILOGUE` macros use a 16-byte frame and preserve `x29`/`x30`.

 ---

 # Comments

-Prefer comments that describe intent.
+Prefer comments that describe intent or structure.

 Good: